EgoHumans: An Egocentric 3D Multi-Human Benchmark: Qualitative Results

 \subsection{EgoFormer Tracking}

-\paragraph{Implementation details.} We follow the common practice to detect instances with YOLOX~\cite{ge2021yolox}, and our network predicts the 3D root location, 2D pose and SMPL parameters per instance.
+\paragraph{Implementation Details.} We follow the common practice to detect instances with YOLOX~\cite{ge2021yolox}, and our network predicts the 3D root location, 2D pose and SMPL parameters per instance.
 The number of keypoints $J$ is set to 17~\cite{lin2014microsoft}.
 The encoders are initialized with MAE-Base\cite{MaskedAutoencoders2021} pretrained weights.
 For the tracking stage, we adopt ByteTrack's association settings.
 For the tracking baselines, we use their MOT17~\cite{dendorfer2021motchallenge} configuration as default.
 The input resolution is set to $256 \times 192$.
 The model is trained for $210$ epochs with AdamW~\cite{reddi2019convergence} with $5e-4$ learning rate, decayed by $10$ at the $170$th and $200$th epoch on $8$ A6000 GPUs on a combination of EgoHumans and COCO dataset.
 Note only \textit{feature-extraction} and \textit{detection} stages of EgoFormer have learnable parameters.

 \paragraph{Metrics.} To evaluate the 3D human tracking performance, we use the CLEAR metrics~\cite{bernardin2008evaluating}, including MOTA, FP, FN, IDs, \etc along with IDF1\cite{ristani2016performance} and HOTA~\cite{jonathon2021hota}.
 MOTA focuses on bbox detection accuracy.
 IDF1 evaluates the instance identity preservation and focuses on the association performance.
-Recently, HOTA is proposed, which explicitly balances the effect of accurate detection and consistent association.
-As we predominantly use an off-shelf bbox detector in our experiments, HOTA and IDF1 are the primary metrics.
+Recently, HOTA has been proposed, which explicitly balances the effect of accurate detection and consistent association.
+Our experiments predominantly use an off-shelf bbox detector, so IDF1 is our primary metric.

 \paragraph{Baselines.} We benchmark a wide set of algorithms on EgoHumans to analyze the state-of-the-art performance for egocentric multi-human tracking.
 These algorithms include SORT~\cite{Bewley2016_sort}, DeepSORT~\cite{wojke2017simple}, CenterTrack~\cite{zhou2020tracking}, FairMOT~\cite{zhang2021fairmot}, QDTrack~\cite{pang2021quasi}, Tracktor~\cite{bergmann2019tracking}, PHALP~\cite{rajasegaran2022tracking}, OCSORT~\cite{cao2022observation} and ByteTrack~\cite{zhang2022bytetrack}.
 For fair analysis, we used the published models.
 Since these algorithms only consider single RGB input without training from our data, we design a baseline -- \textit{SimpleBaseline} to be directly comparable.
 Specifically, we use the monocular depth estimator MiDaS~\cite{ranftl2020towards} to predict a dense depth map for the RGB image.
 The 3D root location of each detection is obtained by averaging the depth of pixels inside the bbox.
 From here, the SimpleBaseline shares the same \textit{tracking} stage as the EgoFormer, where the 3D root locations in the camera coordinates are transformed to the world coordinate via the camera poses to compute the KF-3D's state.
 Note the SimpleBaseline does not need to be trained on the EgoHumans dataset since the tracking stage contains no network parameters.